kando-menu/kando/README.md

 However, I have always wanted to create a similar application for the desktop in general.
 This is why I started this project.

-Ken-Do will be very similar to Fly-Pie in terms of interaction and appearance.
+**Ken-Do will be very similar to Fly-Pie in terms of interaction and appearance.
-However, I plan to make application-dependent menus a first-class citizen.
+At the same time, there will be some major differences.
-So the menu will be able to show different actions depending on the currently focused application.
+You can read more in this [blog post](https://ko-fi.com/post/Introducing-Ken-Do-L3L7L0FQ2)!**

 # The Prototype